gordonwatts/seattlesnowmass2021.github.io/pages/COVID.md

 * If you have symptoms that are consistent with COVID please attend the workshop remotely.
   * All in-person participants will get links to Zoom rooms - please see the daily emails!
   * For more information on COVID symptoms, please see the [CDC site](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html).
-* If you have symptoms but test negative, you are welcome to join the workshop - but please make sure your mask is tightly fitted at all times.
-And please avoid removing it during coffee breaks without also observing social distancing or remaining outside until you are positive you've got a cold or allergies.
 * Seattle is not, unfortunately, immune to high pollen and dust counts - if you have allergies you may experience the expected symptoms.

 ## What to do if you test positive